secretstartups/handbook/content/handbook/marketing/field-marketing/field-marketing-owned-virtual-events.md

 ## Canceling a Workshop or Webcast

 PLEASE NOTE: The below instructions are only for virtual workshops.
-If you are canceling an in-person workshop (a workshop that is NOT utilizing our Zoom integration), then please follow our general cancelation instructions [here](/handbook/marketing/field-marketing/#rescheduling-or-canceling-events).
+If you are canceling an in-person workshop (a workshop that is NOT utilizing our Zoom integration), then please follow our general cancellation instructions [here](/handbook/marketing/field-marketing/#rescheduling-or-canceling-events).

 ### FMM Tasks

 - FMM to update Allocadia showing the event as canceled by going to the event sub-category panel and selecting `Yes` to the `Campaign Cancelled?` dropdown.
 FMM to also add in `CANCELED` to the `Official Event/Campaign Name` field so the title in the main issue stays updated.
 - FMM to remove any planned/forecasted costs in Allocadia accordingly.
-- FMM to ping the FMC and staff/DRIs in the main Field Marketing issue to communicate the cancelation and close out the issue.
+- FMM to ping the FMC and staff/DRIs in the main Field Marketing issue to communicate the cancellation and close out the issue.
-- If there are registrations for the event, please either notify the registrants of the cancelation directly, or ask your FMC to create a cancelation email issue and provide copy in the copy doc.
+- If there are registrations for the event, please either notify the registrants of the cancellation directly, or ask your FMC to create a cancellation email issue and provide copy in the copy doc.
 Note that this email must follow the [MOps SLA](/handbook/marketing/marketing-operations/campaign-operations/#slas).

 ### FMC Tasks

 - The FMC will update the [Marketing Calendar](/handbook/marketing/#marketing-calendar) by selecting the event line item and adding a strikethrough to indicate the event has been canceled.
 - The FMC will delete the invite in the [GitLab Hosted Zoom Webcasts](https://calendar.google.com/calendar/u/0?cid=Z2l0bGFiLmNvbV8xcXZlNmc4MWRwOTFyOWhldnRrZmQ5cjA5OEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) calendar.
 - The FMC will submit an MR to delete the event listing on the [Events Page](/handbook/marketing/events/#how-to-add-events-to-aboutgitlabcomevents).
-- The FMC will comment regarding the cancelation in all open sub-issues and close out the issues.
+- The FMC will comment regarding the cancellation in all open sub-issues and close out the issues.
 If there are any emails scheduled to send, the FMC will ping MOps specically in those issues to have them unschedule the sends first.
 - The FMC will unschedule the Dry Run invite in the [GitLab Hosted Zoom Webcasts](https://calendar.google.com/calendar/u/0?cid=Z2l0bGFiLmNvbV8xcXZlNmc4MWRwOTFyOWhldnRrZmQ5cjA5OEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) calendar.
-- If the FMM is not sending their own cancelation email to registrants and would like to send a Marketo cancellation email, create an [issue](https://gitlab.com/gitlab-com/marketing/field-marketing/-/blob/master/.gitlab/issue_templates/request_email_invite.md) for the request and triage to Marketing Ops.
+- If the FMM is not sending their own cancellation email to registrants and would like to send a Marketo cancellation email, create an [issue](https://gitlab.com/gitlab-com/marketing/field-marketing/-/blob/master/.gitlab/issue_templates/request_email_invite.md) for the request and triage to Marketing Ops.
 Please Note: This email must be scheduled and sent BEFORE the rest of the steps below can be completed.
-- Once all sub-issues are closed, the FMC will also note the cancelation in the epic and close the epic.
+- Once all sub-issues are closed, the FMC will also note the cancellation in the epic and close the epic.
 - SFDC: Add `[CANCELED]` to the campaign name and select `Aborted` in the `Campaign Status` dropdown.
 - Marketo: Add `[CANCELED]` to the program name.
 Go to the `Salesforce campaign sync` field and click on the linked campaign, select `None` from the dropdown and click `Save.` This removes the SFDC and Marketo sync for the program.
 Deactivate any [activated smart campaigns](/handbook/marketing/marketing-operations/campaigns-and-programs/#step-4-activate-marketo-smart-campaigns).
 - FMC to ping MOps with the Marketo program link in the `#mktgops` Slack channel and request the program be deleted (FM does not have access in Marketo to delete programs).
 Please Note: Once the Marketo program is deleted, the Marketo LP will also be deleted and not accessible by anyone with the registration link.